Ants Kaljurand: Capture and execution

 It was not until midsummer 1949 that the NKVD arrested him.

 On 24 June 1949 Ants Kaljurand and two members of his squad were discovered sleeping in the woods near the village of Võitra.
 Forest Brother Aleksander Valter and Arved Pill were seriously wounded in an exchange of fire.
 Ants tried to escape, but was wounded with a bayonet and captured.

 Kaljurand, Pill and Juhan Metsaäär were sentenced to death, others to from ten to twenty-five years in a prison camp.
 They were executed on 13 March 1951.

 Memorial

-On 10 July 2011 a memorial stone of Ants Kaljurand was unveiled at the Mihkli Church in Koonga Parish, Pärnu County, on the initiative of the Estonian Defense League.
+On 10 July 2011 a memorial stone commemorating Ants Kaljurand was unveiled at the Mihkli Church in Koonga Parish, Pärnu County, at the initiative of the Estonian Defense League.